jheredianet/teslamate-abrp/README.md

     CAR_NUMBER            Car number from TeslaMate (usually 1).
     MQTT_SERVER           MQTT server address (e.g. "192.168.1.1").
     MQTT_PORT             MQTT port (e.g. 1883 or 8883 for TLS).
-    MQTT_USERNAME         MQTT username (e.g. "teslamate") - use with -l or -a.
+    MQTT_USERNAME         MQTT username, use with -l or -p.
-    MQTT_PASSWORD         MQTT password (e.g. "etamalset") - use with -a.
+    MQTT_PASSWORD         MQTT password, use with -p.

 Options:
     -h                    Show this screen.
     -d                    Debug mode (set logging level to DEBUG) -l                    Use username to connect to MQTT server.
-    -a                    Use authentication (user and password) to connect to MQTT server.
+    -p                    Use authentication (user and password) to connect to MQTT server.
     -s                    Use TLS to connect to MQTT server, environment variable: MQTT_TLS -x                    Don't send LAT and LON to ABRP, environment variable: SKIP_LOCATION --model CAR_MODEL     Car model according to https://api.iternio.com/1/tlm/get_CARMODELs_list